asimons04/tesseract/README.md

 The full list of changes can be found in the [change log](./ChangeLog.md).

 ## Supported Media
+- Direct video links (e.g .webm, mp4, etc) will embed a player in the feed/post.

 - YouTube and all known [Invidious](https://docs.invidious.io/instances/#list-of-public-invidious-instances-sorted-from-oldest-to-newest) and [Piped](https://github.com/TeamPiped/Piped/wiki/Instances)